Skip to content

 When bipolar disorder is confirmed, treatment centers on mood stabilizers (lithium, lamotrigine, valproate) and/or atypical antipsychotics with mood-stabilizing properties.
 Antidepressants are used cautiously and rarely as monotherapy.
 Lab monitoring is part of the plan when indicated.
 We track mood with structured charting at each visit and adjust the plan as needed.

-After the evaluation, your provider will share their assessment and recommend an approach.
+After the evaluation, your clinician will share their assessment and recommend an approach.
 If lab work or further history-gathering is needed, that will be the next step.
 You will leave with a plan and a follow-up appointment.

 How is bipolar different from depression?

 Bipolar disorder includes episodes of elevated mood (mania or hypomania) in addition to depression.
 Many people only present during a depressive episode and are misdiagnosed with major depression.
-The treatment approach is meaningfully different — antidepressant monotherapy can destabilize bipolar mood, so an accurate diagnosis matters.
+The treatment approach is meaningfully different.
+Antidepressant monotherapy can destabilize bipolar mood, so an accurate diagnosis matters.

 What medications are used for bipolar disorder?

 Mood stabilizers (lithium, lamotrigine, valproate) and atypical antipsychotics with mood-stabilizing properties are the foundation of bipolar treatment.
 The choice depends on the specific presentation, side-effect tolerability, and other clinical factors.
-Antidepressants are used cautiously — and rarely as monotherapy.
+Antidepressants are used cautiously, and rarely as monotherapy.

 Do I need lab monitoring?

 Some bipolar medications (lithium, valproate, certain antipsychotics) require periodic lab work to monitor levels and metabolic markers.
-Your provider will arrange this through a local lab and review results with you at each visit.
+Your clinician will arrange this through a local lab and review results with you at each visit.

 Will I be on medication for life?